Adversarial Exposure Attack on Diabetic Retinopathy Imagery Grading: Related Work

+More recently, models that leverage the advantages of DNNs for assisting in the diagnosis of DR have been consistently explored \cite{khanna2023deep, mohanty2023using, parthiban2023diabetic,gadekallu2023deep}.

-In the past few years, many researchers address this problem with the help of deep neural network (DNN).
-Yang \etal \cite{yang2017lesion} utilizes the annotations of location information, \eg, microaneurysms \etc, to design a two-stage DNN network for joint lesion detection and DR grading.
-Gargeya \etal \cite{gargeya2017automated} identify DR severity with a DNN classification model for diagnosing DR. Besides, some articles tried to explore and utilize the internal relationship between DR and diabetic macular edema (DME) to improve the performance in grading both diseases.
-Gulshan \etal \cite{gulshan2016development} built a DNN model based on Inception-v3 architecture for grading DR and DME.
-After that, Krause \etal \cite{krause2018grader} outperformed it with Inception-v4 architecture.
-More recently, CANet \cite{li2019canet} integrates a disease-specific attention module as well as a disease-dependent attention module in a unit network to further improve the overall performance on grading DR and DME.
-Although achieving great progress, existing works do not consider the influence of a common phenomenon, \ie, camera exposure, that is frequently happened in the diagnosis process.
+Besides, some papers~\cite{gulshan2016development,krause2018grader,li2019canet} have tried to explore and utilize the internal relationship between DR and diabetic macular edema (DME) to improve the performance in grading both diseases.
+Gulshan \etal~\cite{gulshan2016development} built a DNN model based on the Inception-v3 architecture for grading DR and DME.
+Later, Krause \etal~\cite{krause2018grader} provided better results with an Inception-v4 architecture.
+Afterwards, CANet~\cite{li2019canet} integrated a disease-specific attention module as well as a disease-dependent attention module in a unified network to further improve the overall performance on grading DR and DME.
+Although they have achieved great progress, existing works do not consider the influence of camera exposure, which frequently occurs in the diagnosis process.